slaFFik/github-auto-deploy/README.md

 On every deploy the changed files will be overwritten.

-You can specify in a class files that should be excluded from a deploy.
+You can specify in a GAD class the array of files that should be excluded from a deploy.
 This means they will **NOT** be uploaded to your server even if pushed to a repository.

+You can also specify of folders, which will be excluded too.
+This means all files in that folders will be ignored and not synced while deploying.

 How to use it
 -------------